-There are two ways in which emotional abuse is one of the most dangerous things that can be done to a human being: firstly, it is often not recognizable as abuse in the first place as it is perpetrated by people you love most.
+There are two ways in which emotional abuse is one of the most dangerous things that can be done to a human being: firstly, it is often not recognized as abuse in the first place as it is perpetrated by people you love most.
 Secondly, the wounds sometimes just don’t heal.

 The modus operandi of such abusive individuals appear to be eerily similar no matter the number of accounts from survivors.
 And the only way of escaping emotional abuse is to recognize the abuser’s method and running for your dear life.